SeaDve/scripts/README.md

 Replaces the version on meson.build and Cargo.toml to the version provided.
 It skips them when the files are not found.
 It also opens gedit to ask for release notes which will be written automatically to the metainfo file.
 It is also skipped when either the file is not found or cancelled.
-Finally, the changes are committed and pushed when permitted.
+Optionally, the diff between the last tagged version to main is shown in the browser.
+After that, the changes are committed and pushed when permitted.
 The release notes is automatically copied to the clipboard or print if copying failed.
+Finally, it is asked whether it is preferred to open browser to create a new release.